openx2/201814806ChenXin/Readme.md

 ## Homework 2:
 Use the 20 Newsgroups dataset and do the task:
 * Implement the Naive Bayes Classifier, and test its performance in the 20 Newsgroups dataset.

+Homework 2 was completed on November 11.

+I submitted [a lab report](https://github.com/openx2/201814806ChenXin/blob/master/Homework2/lab%20report.pdf) with more details.